israel-dryer/ttkbootstrap/docs/widgets/button.rst

 How to use
 ==========
-The examples below demonstrate how to *use a style* to create a widget.
+The examples below demonstrate how to *use a style* when creating a widget.
 To learn more about how to *use the widget in ttk*, check out the References_ section for links to documentation and tutorials on this widget.

 Create a default **solid button**